geonet-mrn/cassiopeia-ngsi-ld-broker/README.md

 # 3. A Note About Current Limitations

-Please not that Cassiopeia is still in a very early stage of development.
+Please note that Cassiopeia is still in a very early stage of development.
 It does currently not implement the full NGSI-LD specification.
 However, it does already implement what we think are the most important parts of it, including support for spatial (NGSI-LD Geo-query language) and temporal (NGSI-LD Temporal Query Language) queries.
 If you need a more stable and complete NGSI-LD broker, consider using **Scorpio** (https://github.com/ScorpioBroker/ScorpioBroker), **Stellio** (https://github.com/stellio-hub/stellio-context-broker) or **Orion-LD** (https://github.com/FIWARE/context.Orion-LD).

 **PLEASE DO NOT RUN CASSIOPEIA IN A PRODUCTION ENVIRONMENT!
 EXPECT BUGS, SECURITY ISSUES AND DEVIATIONS FROM THE NGSI-LD SPECIFICATION!
 ALSO, READ THE LICENSE INFORMATION CAREFULLY!**